FREQUENTLY ASKED QUESTIONS

 What will my out of pocket costs be?

 Any costs associated with consultations are the responsibility of the patient.
 You will be advised of the Dr’s fees when making your appointment.
 A portion of the cost is claimable from Medicare.
-Please feel free to discuss with your doctor any concerns that you may have about the financial implications of your care.
+Please feel free to discuss with your doctor or admin staff any concerns that you may have about the financial implications of your care.

 What about the costs of chemotherapy?